DFE-Digital/Enterprise-Security-Architecture/Guidelines/draftITHC.md

 # DfE Top Thirteen ITHC Findings (last updated 18/01/2023)
 Addressing these issues **AHEAD** of carrying out an ITHC will:
-* Allow ITHC test teams to focus on more of the things that matter
+* Allow ITHC test teams to focus on identifying unknown / new vulnerabilities resulting in the production of a more focussed report

 * Reduce the burden on support teams to ??what??